cotarr/irc-hybrid-client/postman/README.md

 * 8.13 Disconnect backend from IRC
 * 8.14 Clear the message cache.
 * 8.16 Terminate (Die) the backend web server.

+# 3 server config API tests

+This is a series of tests that will use the /irc/serverlist API to edit the list of available IRC servers.
+When run in sequence a new server will be created (POST), modified (PATCH), removed (DELETE), and duplicated (COPY).
+These test functionality, not access control which is tested in another set.

+# 4 irc-hybrid-client websocket auth tests

+Postman is not capable to open a websocket.
+Attempting to perform a standard API request on a websocket connection will therefore return a status 400 bad request.
+The tests in this section are intended to check authorization of the websocket connection upgrade request.
+A blocked connection upgrade request should be expected to return a status 401 Unauthorized.
+A successful connection upgrade request is expected to return status 405 Method Not Allowed.

+List of tests

+* 5.1 Clear old sessions.
+* 5.2-5.3 Successful user login
+* 5.4 Tell server to expect websocket connection (hash + expiration time)
+* 5.5 Attempt to open websocket upgrade request as GET request expected to return 405 Method Not Allowed (successful authorization)
+* 6.1 Tell server to expect a new websocket connection (hash + expiration time)
+* 6.2-6.4 Logout, login, postman now has different cookie.
+* 6.5 Attempt to open websocket upgrade request in case of cookie hash does not match previously saved value (failed authorization)

 # Remote Login Collection